-10 Urban Forest Strategy

-- Develop and deliver a new Urban Forest Strategy including additional actions identified in the public space strategy and other core strategies. - Implement permeability initiatives such as de-paving, increasing green space and building green infrastructure.
+Initiative What's involved 10 Urban Forest Strategy ≠ Develop and deliver a new Urban Forest Strategy including additional actions identified in the public space strategy and other core strategies ≠ Implement permeability initiatives such as de-paving, increasing green space and building green infrastructure.

-11 Supporting guidelines and plans

-Develop and implement guidelines and plans supporting the implementation of the Urban Forest Strategy, including a new Foreshore and Hinterland Vegetation Management Plan, a street tree planting program and a land acquisition policy to increase public space within the municipality.

-12 Biodiversity study

-Incorporate biodiversity study findings into the Urban Forest Strategy and implement initiatives to support biodiversity in the municipality.

-13 Heat mapping

-Use Victorian Government heat mapping data and demographic information to inform project and service delivery, including the design of public spaces, asset management, community and staff safety, and drinking water fountains around the municipality.

-4 Vegetation and canopy cover on private property

-Use technical guidance to influence and advocate for regulatory interventions to protect vegetation and increase canopy cover on private property, including green roofs, walls and facades.
+11 Supporting guidelines and plans Develop and implement guidelines and plans supporting the implementation of the Urban Forest Strategy, including a new Foreshore and Hinterland Vegetation Management Plan, a street tree planting program and a land acquisition policy to increase public space within the municipality 12 Biodiversity study Incorporate biodiversity study findings into the Urban Forest Strategy and implement initiatives to support biodiversity in the municipality 13 Heat mapping Use Victorian Government heat mapping data and demographic information to inform project and service delivery, including the design of public spaces, asset management, community and staff safety, and drinking water fountains around the municipality 14 Vegetation and canopy cover on private property Use technical guidance to influence and advocate for regulatory interventions to protect vegetation and increase canopy cover on private property, including green roofs, walls and facades.

-Council indicators Baseline Target Initiatives contributing 2015/16 2028 to this indicator Percentage of street canopy cover (to be reported on every two years) 19% 20.9% 10% increase on baseline Note: Revised targets to be developed through Council's new Urban Forest Strategy 10, 11.
-13

-Community indicators Initiative Aspiration 2028 Initiatives contributing to this indicator Percentage of private land canopy cover (to be reported on every two years) 11% 12.1% 10% increase on baseline 10, 12, 13, 14

-A City with lower greenhouse gas emissions
+A city with lower greenhouse gas emissions